RSU 16, Poland day care, state to share cost of $13,000 bus stop sign

 Healey still has concerns about the safety of the bus stop, but he is glad the situation has been resolved.

-“The only 100% way of guaranteeing that there won’t be an accident there is to shut it down.
+“The only 100 percent way of guaranteeing that there won’t be an accident there is to shut it down.
 That’s not what I wanted.
 What I wanted is some sort of compromise like we have right now,” he said.

-Jordan has mixed feelings about the agreement.
-She’ll now have to figure out a way to pay nearly $3,000, but she’ll get her bus stop back.

 Ultimately, she said of the agreement, “I think it’s fair.”